SLLET/website/_posts/SLLET Radio Show/2021/12/2021-12-01-SLLET Radio Show Episode 6.md

 date: 2021-12-01 15:00 +0000
 categories: slletshow podcast
 elsewhere: <a href="https://phantom-media.co.uk/phantom-radio/">Phantom Media</a>
-roles: Host
 permalink: /show/6
 ---

 Busy studio this week, even less prep than usual (we had done some but it dissapeared on us) and Dan was back on stage.